About

 “When the true leader leads, the people say ‘We did it ourselves.’” - Laotzi

-A few of my educational, social, and therapeutic inspirations: Myles Horton; Paulo Freire; Stanley Greenspan; Mariame Kaba; Civil Rights-era freedom schools and modern-day versions like Chicago Freedom School; Eve Ewing; Jean Ayres; Latine and Indigenous practices of holistic educación, servingness, and funds of knowledge; somatics and neuroplasticity practitioners; and grassroots groups everywhere who co-create knowledge and build skills through collective, decentralized, and practice-based learning.
+A few of my educational, social, and therapeutic inspirations: Myles Horton; Mariame Kaba; Paulo Freire; Stanley Greenspan; Jean Ayres; Civil Rights-era freedom schools and modern-day versions like Chicago Freedom School; Latine and Indigenous practices of holistic educación, servingness, and funds of knowledge; somatics and neuroplasticity practitioners; and grassroots groups everywhere who co-create knowledge and build skills through collective, decentralized, and practice-based learning.

 “You have to bootleg education… it’s not proper, but you do it anyway.” - Myles Horton